 The University of Toledo Archives serves as the institutional memory of the university.
-By collecting, preserving, and making available the historical records that document the university from its founding in 1872 to the present day, the archives serves students, faculty, staff, alumni, administrators, and community members.
-Collections include office files, personal papers of University of Toledo faculty members, publications of the university, files on student organizations, photographs, and theses and dissertations by University of Toledo graduate students.
-Most of the collections are available to researchers under the provisions of Ohio’s public record laws.
+By collecting, preserving, and making available the historical records that document the university from its founding in 1872 to the present day, the archives assists students, faculty, staff, alumni, administrators, and community members with their research needs.
+The University Archives collects the following (for a more detailed description of the Archives' collecting policy, click here):

-The collections of University Archives are not cataloged in the UT Library Catalog.
-However, inventories to all of the collections are available in the Canaday Center reading room.
-Researchers interested in any aspect of the university’s history are encouraged to contact Barbara Floyd, University Archivist, at (419) 530-2170, (email@example.com) to discuss their research needs.
+The collections of University Archives are not cataloged in the UT Library Catalog but inventories to all of the collections are available in the Canaday Center Reading Room.
+In addition, a project to make them available in the University of Toledo Digital Repository is underway, with inventories being added to the repository on a regular basis.
+Researchers interested in any aspect of the university’s history are encouraged to contact Barbara Floyd, University Archivist, at 419.530.2170 or firstname.lastname@example.org, or Sara Mouch, Assistant University Archivist, at 419.530.5578 or email@example.com, to discuss their research needs.

 University Manuscripts includes the personal papers of university faculty members and organizational records of groups affiliated with the university such as sororities and fraternities.
 The finding aids to these collections can be located under University Manuscripts in the subject headings list on the right panel.